Kernix13/vision-grid-express/README.md

 1. 📌 Steps for Unsplash API key
 2. 📌 Features
 3. ❓ Data sources and API integration details
-4. 📌 Future Improvements
+4. 📌 Finish Future Improvements
-5. 📌 Use of AI
+5. 📌 Finish Use of AI
+6. 📌 Add important code snippets somewhere.
+Should I create a separate .md file or add to README?

 -->